-Every time I make this soup I think of this clip from Ratatouille.
+Every time I make this Black Bean Soup I think of this clip from Ratatouille.
 And it’s not because of any filthy vermin sticking their nasty paws into my soup (was anyone else grossed out by that?)
 It’s because of Anton Ego’s childhood flashback.
 I love the way his eyes get huge as it zooms him back to his boyhood home.
 My flashback isn’t to my childhood (if it was then this would be a post about some sort of heart-warming casserole involving cream of something soup).
 Instead, it takes me to this place:

 That’s a quaint little house in the middle of a palm-covered oasis in Maceo, Brazil.
 It’s the kind of place where you play pick-up soccer games barefoot in the middle of a palm clearing, and half of the members of your team have more than 2 legs.

 And the kind of place where you can ride a horse into a lagoon and catch a guy in a canoe half way out who gives you a fish for dinner.